wighawag/blog-ipfs/webapp/drafts/ethereum-and-gas.md

 If you were new to solidity, I am pretty sure you would expect that the _callee_ (here `to`) should be certain to receive an amount of gas equal to `gas`.
 However, in the current EVM implementation, this only means that the _caller_ is ensured to spend a maximum amount of gas equal to `gas`.
 In other words, the gas specified as parameter of the CALL* opcodes acts as a protection for the _caller_ to not spend more than `gas` in the call. **The _callee_, on the other hand, is not guaranteed to get any.**

-Note that such behaviour is obviously different than the transaction's `gasLimit` as in that latter case, the transaction is at least sure it will get that amount of gas.
+Note that such behaviour is obviously different from the transaction's `gasLimit` as in that latter case, the transaction is at least sure it will get that amount of gas.

 You might be thinking that if the _callee_ run out of gas, then surely the _caller_ will throw because no more gas would be left for it neither.